tewhatuora/api-standards-conformance/README.md

 4. `When a request is made to every {string} endpoint in the OAS requiring authorisation`
    - Makes requests to all endpoints in the OAS that require authorization and match the given HTTP method.
    - Example: `When a request is made to every "POST" endpoint in the OAS requiring authorisation`

-5. `When a POST {string} request is made`
-   - Makes a POST request to the specified URL with the current payload.
-   - Example: `When a POST "/patients" request is made`

-6. `When a PUT {string} request is made`
-   - Makes a PUT request to the specified URL with the current payload.
-   - Example: `When a PUT "/patients/123" request is made`

-7. `When a GET {string} request is made`
-   - Makes a GET request to the specified URL.
-   - Example: `When a GET "/patients/123" request is made`

 ### Response Assertion Steps